 We found consistent associations of natural mortality with K and Si even following PM2.5 or NO2 adjustment, indicating toxicity of biomass burning (for which K was considered an indicator) and crustal material sources (for which Si was considered an indicator) in PM2.5.
+The moderate to high correlations of K and Si with PM2.5 and especially NO2 did not seem to substantially change the estimated CIs suggesting a small impact of multi-collinearity in our data.
 Previous studies have associated K with cardiovascular outcomes such as coronary events (Wolf et al., 2015) and ischemic heart disease mortality (Ostro et al., 2011) but not with natural-cause mortality (Beelen et al., 2015; Thurston et al., 2013).
 Similarly, no association of natural mortality with Si has been previously reported (Beelen et al., 2015; Ostro et al., 2011; Thurston et al., 2013).
 ELAPSE, as an extended collaboration originating from ESCAPE, used a harmonized exposure model which incorporated various sources as potential predictors and predicted concentrations at a finer scale (100x100m) (Chen et al., 2020; Chen et al., 2021).
 Combined with the large statistical power gained by the use of large administrative cohorts,this may have enabled us to identify associations.

 Ni and V were selected as indicators of mixed oil burning and industry emissions (de Hoogh et al., 2013; Tsai et al., 2015).
 Our findings suggest increased mortality risk for both in single-exposure models, but associations did not persist when adjusted for PM2.5 or NO2.
-The ESCAPE project reported positive but non-significant associations with natural mortality (Beelen et al., 2015), while the American Cancer Society (ACS) Cancer Prevention Study-II reported mostly negative associations (CPS-II) (Thurston et al., 2013).
+On the other hand, Chen et al. (2021) reported robust associations of natural and cause specific mortality with V [HR (95% CI) for natural mortality adjusted for PM2.5: 1.033 (1.015, 1.052)].
+In principle, our study has the statistical power to reveal associations compared to pooled cohort data analysis in Chen el.
+(2021).
+However, the cohorts involved in each study do not represented the same geographical areas where different sources and emissions may drive the results.
+Specifically, only Denmark and The Netherlands contributed data in both analyses.
+The combined V effect on natural mortality for Danish and Dutch administrative cohorts adjusted for PM2.5 was HR (95% CI): 1.004 (0.996, 1.012).
+The ESCAPE project reported positive but non-significant associations for both Ni and V with natural mortality (Beelen et al., 2015), while the American Cancer Society (ACS) Cancer Prevention Study-II reported mostly negative associations (CPS-II) (Thurston et al., 2013).
 Nevertheless, Wang et al. (2017) suggested higher mortality risks for PM2.5 mass with higher proportion of V concentration (80% vs 20%) in the Medicare population.

 Although the single-exposure results indicated positive associations between natural mortality and S, an indicator of long range transported inorganic aerosol, estimates were not robust after adjustment for PM2.5 or NO2.
 In contrast, Beelen et al. (2015) reported consistent elevated mortality risks for PM2.5 S in single and two pollutant models using the ESCAPE project data.
 Thurston et al. (2013) also reported significant positive associations of S with increased risk of death in ACS-CPS-II study.
 As S mainly varies on a large spatial scale, it is rather unexpected that the large administrative cohorts indicated a less consistent association.
 One explanation might be that components concentrations were assessed between 2008 and 2011, when emissions of sulfur oxides has decreased (Chen et al., 2021; EEA, 2015) letting other components prevail.